‘SOLUTIONS TO THE MOST PRESSING PROBLEMS ARE NOT GOING TO BE FOUND WITHIN THE SILO OF A SINGLE DISCIPLINE’

 ‘WE THINK OF OURSELVES AS THE PEOPLE WHO PUT THE SCIENCE INTO MANAGEMENT’

 Two of the founding fathers of AI then were not merely at Carnegie Mellon; they were at the business school.
 It was one of the earliest examples of the major benefit of interdisciplinary research.
-Quips Dammon, “I often times tease the dean of the school of computer science that they’re nothing more than a spin off from the business school,” quips Dammon.
+Quips Dammon, “I often times tease the dean of the school of computer science that they’re nothing more than a spin-off from the business school,” quips Dammon.
 “But it’s true.
-We’ve had dramatic impact over the years, not only in the creation of management science as a new way of teaching and researching business, but also in areas like artificial intelligence, which has carried on now with the school of computer science.
+We’ve had a dramatic impact over the years, not only in the creation of management science as a new way of teaching and researching business but also in areas like artificial intelligence, which has carried on now with the school of computer science.
 This is why we’ve always been very comfortable with technology.
 That’s why this school really sits at the intersection of business technology and analytics.”

 Adds Yeltekin, who by training is an economist, “We think of ourselves as the people who put the science into management.
 We’ve always had a very analytical approach to thinking.
 Sometimes people call us a quantitative school.
 But I think the message there is a little bit lost in the sense that it’s not about number crunching.
 It’s not about who can add up a lot of data or produce a lot of tables.
 It’s about the scientific way of thinking.
 We want to be able to draw conclusions from that analysis and then use those conclusions for thinking about what are the prescriptive policies, whether you are a decision maker in a business, whether you go into a think tank or you go into the policy arena.”